isabella232/tweets-1/tweets/15-notifications/notifications.md

-Fancy adding some build notifications to your @SlackHQ workspace? 📣😮
+Fancy adding some build notifications to your @SlackHQ workspace? 😮📢

 🍿 Live Reporting
+🧬 Links to Commits
 ⏳ Estimated Time Remaining
-🧬 Listing Commits
+⏱ Duration / Exit Code
-🙈 Tagging Build Breakers
+🛎 Notification for Build Breakers
-🎀 Beautiful
+🌐 Links to web UIs

 #BetterBuilding